Jafar Panahi: Offside (2006)

-In 2006 Panahi made Offside.
+In 2006, Panahi made Offside (آفساید).
 In the film, a group of young Iranian girls disguise themselves as boys to sneak into Azadi Stadium to watch the World Cup qualifying football playoff game between Iran and Bahrain.
 The film was partially shot during the actual game it depicts.
 Since the 1979 Islamic Revolution women have been banned from attending football matches in Iran on grounds of rowdy and aggressive language, lewd behavior, and seeing men in shorts and short sleeve shirts.
 At one point Mahmoud Ahmadinejad had wanted to repeal the law but was overruled by the ulema.
 Panahi has stated "I use the football game as a metaphor to show the discrimination against women on a larger scale.
 All my movies have that topic at their center.
 This is what I am trying to change in Iranian society."
 The film was inspired by an incident several years earlier when Panahi's daughter was refused entry to a football stadium but ended up sneaking into the stadium anyway.

 Knowing that the film would be controversial, Panahi and his crew submitted a fake script about some young men who go to a football match to Iranian authorities in order to get permission to make the film.
 However, before they began shooting the Ministry of Guidance, which issues licenses for films to be shown publicly, told Panahi in advance that because of his past films they would not issue Offside a license until he re-edited his previous films.
 Not wanting to miss the World Cup tournament, Panahi ignored the Ministry and began shooting the film.
 As usual, Panahi cast non-professional actors for the film, and the group of young girls in the lead roles were mostly university students that Panahi found through friends who all were passionate fans of football.
 The film was shot in 39 days and in order to move unnoticed through large crowds Panahi used digital video for the first time so as to have a smaller, more inconspicuous camera.
-Panahi also officially listed his Assistant Director as the Director of the film so as not to attract the attention of the Ministry of Guidance or the Disciplinary Forces of Tehran, but towards the end of the film's shooting a newspaper article about the making of the film listed Panahi as the director and both organizations attempted to shut the film down and confiscate the footage.
+Panahi also officially listed his assistant director as the Director of the film so as not to attract the attention of the Ministry of Guidance or the Disciplinary Forces of Tehran, but towards the end of the film's shooting a newspaper article about the making of the film listed Panahi as the director and both organizations attempted to shut the film down and confiscate the footage.
 Only a sequence that takes place on a bus remained to be filmed so Panahi was able to continue filming without being caught.